haidaraM/ansible-playbook-grapher/README.md

 ## Prerequisites

-- Python 3.10 at least.
-Might work with some previous versions, but the code is NOT tested against them.
+- Python 3.11 at least.
+It might work with previous versions, but the code is NOT tested against them.
   See [support matrix](https://docs.ansible.com/ansible/latest/reference_appendices/release_and_maintenance.html#ansible-core-support-matrix).
 - A virtual environment from which to run the grapher.
 This is **highly recommended** because the grapher depends on some versions of ansible-core which are not necessarily installed in your environment and may cause issues if you use